kasparov1g/core-termux/README.md

    ```

 2. **Run the Setup Script**
-   Execute the update script to set up your environment:
+   Execute the setup script to set up your environment:
    ```bash
    bash setup.sh
    ```